althea-net/rita-firmware/README.md

 [our Matrix channel](https://riot.im/app/#/room/#althea:matrix.org) and let us know what happened.
 We'll be happy to help out.

+You might [clean the build folder](https://openwrt.org/docs/guide-developer/build-system/use-buildsystem#cleaning_up) if you've made any changes and are starting over.

 ## There's no hardware config for my router

 Making a hardware config is a somewhat involved proccess.
 If you can read and